B2944/Frog-EC-Conversion/README.md

 ### 3. Laser cut plate with threaded standoffs

-Get a plate laser cut then expoy some M1.6 brass standoffs into the holes - this may mean that you havr to adjust the plate files to meet the sizing for the screws to thread into the M1.6 standoffs.
-This will also result in you requiring shorter screws.
+Get a plate laser cut then expoy some M1.6 brass standoffs into the holes - you will need to adjust the plate holes to better match the top of your standoffs to ensure a secure fitment.
+M1.6 standoffs are advised as they have enough clearance between the housings.

 ### 4. Laser cut plate with threaded spacers